nate-sime/dolfin_dg/README.md

 What does it do?
 ================

-Offers utiltiy functions for the automatic computation of DG FE formulations using the UFL component of the FEniCS project.
+Offers utility functions for the automatic computation of DG FE formulations using the UFL component of the FEniCS project.